 Solar energy - an inexhaustible and ecological resource on earth

 Solar energy is an inexhaustible resource, one of the cleanest sources of energy and therefore environmentally friendly.
 On our planet, we have an enormous amount of solar energy obtained from the sun.
 We can put this solar energy to good use.

 Photovoltaics - what it is and how it works

-Photovoltaics, therefore, is the field of science that deals with the conversion of sunlight into electricity.
-That is, the generation of electricity from the sun's rays.
-This is made possible by the use of various technologies, primarily photovoltaics.
+Photovoltaics is the field of science that deals with the conversion of sunlight into electricity, i.e. the generation of electricity from the sun's rays.
+This is made possible through the use of various technologies, most notably photovoltaics.
 This conversion of light into electricity takes place in so-called photovoltaic cells.
 This is an environmentally friendly source of renewable energy.

 Photovoltaic cells are manufactured from a semiconductor material (it is usually silicon) and by joining together they form a photovoltaic module.
 This module is housed in an aluminium or steel frame to protect the cells from mechanical damage.
 In these cells, the photovoltaic phenomenon takes place - the conversion of energy from the sun into direct current.
 This current then runs to a device called an inverter (inverter).
 Here, the direct current is converted into alternating current (i.e. the kind we have in our household sockets).